Acer Platanoides Crimson King Norway Maple Click for Bare Root Crimson King

 Rootball means it will not come in a pot but will have the roots wrapped which you need to remove before planting and are available for delivery only between November and March.
 If listed in a pot, they are available to purchase and plant all year round.

 Standard and Half Standard means lollipop shape.
 There is a more clear stem with a Standard.

 Our best-selling maple, Crimson King (Acer platanoides 'Crimson King') is selected because of its highly attractive dark crimson-red coloured leaves, which unlike many other maples are this colour in spring and summer.
 As a bonus, Autumn sees the leaves transformed in colour to a hue of reds, browns and oranges.
-As a result, this round headed tree makes a striking feature in a garden.
-A fast-growing, tree, Crimson King is also very tolerant of pollution, and as a result is a very good choice for a garden in an town or city where traffic pollution is an issue.
+As a result, this round-headed tree makes a striking feature in a garden.
+A fast-growing, tree, Crimson King is also very tolerant of pollution, and as a result, is a very good choice for a garden in a town or city where traffic pollution is an issue.
 This tree is able to tolerate a whole range of soil types.
 Expect a final height of 20m (60ft).

 If you require many maple trees then click WHOLESALE MAPLE TREES.

 Possible Origins Of The Crimson King Maple Tree

 Henry 8th (or VIII to the purists, pronounced "Vyyy" to those that do not know the Roman Numeral system) was well known for his high meat and low fibre diet which caused him severe constipation issues.
 None of these episodes was private due to King Henry having a "Groom Of The Stool" who oversaw the whole toileting process.
 He would be so intimately involved that he could see Henry go through every shade of Crimson as he pushed, grunted, contorted and screamed.